ODISSEI eScience Grants 2021 awarded

 René Bekkers (Vrije Universiteit Amsterdam)

-The contribution of philanthropic activities to positive societal change remains unclear due to a lack of data at the level of philanthropic organizations.
-This project will use computational social science tools to enhance research on the transparency and insight in the activities and outcomes of philanthropic organizations in the Netherlands.
-We will describe the contributions of philanthropic organizations to the Sustainable Development Goals, the relation between philanthropic activities, social cohesion, and inequality, the network of relationships among philanthropic organizations, and their relationships with networks of corporations and nobility.
-To do so, we will provide a publicly available database on the activities of audited and approved philanthropic organizations, including data on contributions to Sustainable Development Goals, financial data, and organizational identifiers that allow to link with other datasets.
+The contribution of philanthropic activities to positive societal change remains unclear due to a lack of data at the level of philanthropic organisations.
+This project will use computational social science tools to enhance research on the transparency and insight in the activities and outcomes of philanthropic organisations in the Netherlands.
+We will describe the contributions of philanthropic organisations to the Sustainable Development Goals, the relation between philanthropic activities, social cohesion, and inequality, the network of relationships among philanthropic organisations, and their relationships with networks of corporations and nobility.
+To do so, we will provide a publicly available database on the activities of audited and approved philanthropic organisations, including data on contributions to Sustainable Development Goals, financial data, and organizational identifiers that allow to link with other datasets.

 RELEVANT LINKS